 - Talking to a veteran, their family, or others who were alive during the attack

-In a 2016 interview with the Orange County Register, one Pearl Harbor veteran lamented that people were forgetting about this defining moment in U.S. history.
+One Pearl Harbor veteran lamented that people were forgetting about this defining moment in U.S. history, in a 2016 interview with the Orange County Register.

 “So many people have never heard of Pearl Harbor.
 They should teach about it more in the schools.
 You’d be surprised how many young people don’t know about Pearl Harbor.”